 The fast and easy answer is to brush your dog's teeth.

-Also consider annual cleanings by your vet.
-Your Vet can check for tooth decay and provide a proper teeth cleaning and polishing.
-If your dog’s tartar buildup is more serious, they can put your dog under anesthesia for a more thorough cleaning or procedure.
-This can be risky in older dogs so its best to brush your dog's’ teeth regularly to help avoid any major problems.
+Also, consider annual cleanings by your veterinarian.
+Your vet can check for tooth decay and provide proper teeth cleaning and polishing.
+If your dog's tartar buildup is more serious, they can put your dog under anesthesia for a more thorough cleaning or procedure.
+However, this can be risky in older dogs, so its best to brush your dog's' teeth regularly to help avoid any major problems.

-Try to give him something to chew on.
-In nature dogs don’t have access to toothbrushes so they chew.
-By chewing they naturally reduce plaque buildup.
+Try to give him something to chew on, such as dental chews, bones, and biscuits.
+In nature, dogs don't have access to toothbrushes, so they chew on things in their environment.
+Chewing will naturally reduce plaque buildup.
 You can purchase special dental chews at your local pet store or online retailer.

 Can a proper diet resolve bad dog breath?

 Diet can play an important role in eliminating bad dog breath.
-Provide your dog with quality dog food and provide fresh clean water, every day.
-Also make sure they aren’t eating anything they shouldn’t be.
+Provide your dog with quality dog food and fresh, clean water every day.
+Also, make sure they aren't eating anything they shouldn't be.

 - Add chopped parsley to food - Parsley can be a great natural way to freshen your dog's breath.

-- Water additive mouthwash for dogs - You can purchase mouthwash for dogs which can be added to their water bowl.
+- Water additive mouthwash for dogs - You can purchase mouthwash specifically for dogs that you can add to their water bowl.
 It functions much like a human mouthwash and should remove tartar and help fight plaque.

-A proper diet can make a large difference across the board for your dog, and improved breath is just one small side effect.
-If your dog has a larger issue, than we suggest you take a look at how CBD is supporting dogs with arthritis, old age, cancer, seizures, and more.
+- A proper diet – Keep your dog on a proper and healthy diet can make a large difference across the board for your dog; improved breath is just one small side effect.